 TZDs are generally well tolerated and Actos is easy to take because it may be taken only once a day at any time that is convenient.

 In a similar fashion to Glucophage, Glyset, and Precose, TZDs do not stimulate the pancreas; therefore, hypoglycemia is not a problem and there is better longterm effectiveness by resting the pancreas compared with the SFUs (see previous discussion on the ADOPT here or in chapter 7 of my book).

 TZDs have also been shown to improve abnormal cholesterol and triglyceride levels and blood pressure.
 TZDs have additional effects that may help keep the heart and cardiovascular system healthy (such as reducing inflammation and the tendency of the blood to be too thick), thus reducing the risk of blood clots.
-The benefits and shortfalls of TZDs are listed below:

-Shortfalls of the Insulin Sensitizers
+Common Side Effects of Insulin Sensitizers

 The TZDs in general are safe and well-tolerated medications.
 Actos (pioglitazone) and Avandia (rosiglitazone) are the TZDs currently being used in the United States.
 Avandia (rosiglitazone) is not being used because of the false scare that it may cause heart disease discussed above.